aintnorest/ReactNavigator/README.md

 # ReactNavigator
-Router for React loosely based off the React Native Navigator
+Router for React loosely based off the React Native Navigator.
+Uses react-motion for animations.